CN-loser/oeasy-python/README.md

-# oeasy tought me how to play python
+# teaching myself how to play python
-a freash man